Navam9530/navam9530.github.io/_posts/Discoveries/2023-06-01-Need-of-Parametric-Equations.md

 v&=7t_1+t_2+3t_3+4\\w&=t_1+2t_2+3t_3+5\\x&=6t_1+7t_2+8t_3+9\\y&=t_2+2t_3+3\\z&=t_1+t_2+t_3
 \end{aligned}$$

 The number of independent variables is 3.
-(Fourth equation might be deceiving, as it has only 2 independent variables.
-But always consider the maximum number).
+(Note: Some equations might not explicitly use all parameters, but always consider the maximum number of independent variables involved.).
 And the number of equations are 5.
 So, the set is representing a 3-dimensional object in 5-dimensional space.

 ## Conclusion

-The use of `Parametric` Form is:
+In summary, in parametric form:
-* m Independent Variables = m-dimensional Object
+* The **number of independent variables** indicates the **dimension of the object**.
-* n Equations = n-dimensional Space
+* The **number of equations** indicates the **dimension of the space the object lives in**.

 ### In $\mathbb{R}^{2}$ space